fs-utils/symlink/README.md

 [![Gittip][gittip-image]][gittip-url]

-Symlinking, but it checks whether the symlink already exists as well as fix various other annoyances.
+Symlinking, but it checks whether the symlink already exists as well as fix various other annoyances such as `mkdirp`.

 ## API